Have a new product idea, innovation or business concept?

 Update Your Business Model Plan:

-Each week your team will update your Business Model Plan using special software provided as part of the Program.
+Each week your team will update your Business Model Plan based on what was learned from customer contacts.
+Special software provided as part of the program provides the opportunity to store customer discovery interview notes, including insights gained, and how the Business Model Canvas changed as a result.
 This will help insure that you are getting the most out of your participation!

-Members of the Teaching Team / LTU Collaboratory are available every Wednesday at 4:30 in M217 of the Buell Management Building on the LTU campus.
+Members of the Teaching Team/LTU Collaboratory are available every Wednesday during the fall and spring semesters at 4:30 in M217 of the Buell Management Building on the LTU campus.

 Contact the LTU Collaboratory anytme at email@example.com or your Industry Mentor.